-Fields Description Management Subnet The public subnet that is used for communication between the GigaVUE V Series Controller and the GigaVUE V Series node.
+Fields Description Image The GigaVUE V Series node image.
+NOTE: For GigaVUE-FM 5.2 and above, only the GigaVUE V Series node v1.3 is supported.
+The version number of GigaVUE V Series node must match with the version number of the GigaVUE V Series Controller.
+Disk Type SSD or HDD (SSD is the default and recommended disk type) Size Standard_DS1_v2 is the default and recommended minimum.
+Management Subnet The public subnet that is used for communication between the GigaVUE V Series Controller and the GigaVUE V Series node.
 This is a required field.
 Every fabric node (both controllers and the nodes) need a way to talk to each other and FM.
 So they should share at least one management plane/subnet.
 Specify the following Subnet : The public subnet that is used for communication between the GigaVUE V Series Controller and the GigaVUE V Series node.
 This is a required field.
 Every fabric node (both controllers and the nodes) needs a way to talk to each other and GigaVUE-FM.
 Consequently, they should share at least one management plane/subnet.
-Network Security Groups : The security group created for the GigaVUE \ Series node.
+Network Security Groups : The security group created for the GigaVUE V Series node.
 For example, sg_gigavue-vseries-node.
-For more information refer Network Security Groups on page 15.
+For more information, refer Network Security Groups on page 13.
 Accelerated Networking : If you select this option, GigaVUE-FM will filter out the supported VM sizes in the list to choose from.
 Note : Some instance types support this in Azure platform.
 Refer to Microsoft documentation to learn which ones are supported.
-Data Subnet(s) The subnet that receives the mirrored VXLAN tunnel traffic from the G-vTAF agents.
+Data Subnet(s) The subnet that receives the mirrored VXLAN tunnel traffic from the G-vTAP agents.
 Click Add to add additional data subnets.
 NOTE: Using the Tool Subnet checkbox you can indicate the subnets to be used by the V Series node to egress the aggregated/manipulated traffic to the tools.
 Tag(s) (Optional) The key name and value that helps to identify the GigaVUE V Series node instances in your Azure environment.
-For example, you mighthave GigaVUE V Series node deployed in many regions.
+For example, you might have GigaVUE V Series node deployed in many regions.
 To distinguish these GigaVUE V Series node based on the regions, you can provide a name that is easy to identify such as us-west-2-vseries.
 To add a tag: a.
 Click Add. b.
 In the Key field, enter the key.
-For example, enter Name. c.
+For example, enter Name.
 In the Value field, enter the key value.
 For example, us-west-2-vseries.
 Min Instances The minimum number of GigaVUE V Series nodes to be launched in the Azure connection.
 The minimum number of instances that can be entered is 0.
 When 0 is entered, no GigaVUE V Series nodes are launched.
 NOTE: Nodes will be launched when a monitoring session is deployed as long as GigaVUE-FM discovers some targets to monitor.
 The minimum amount will be launched at that time.
-The GigaVUE-FM will delete the node if they are idle for over 15 minutes.
-Max Instances The maximum number of GigaVUE V Series nodes that can be launched in the Azure connection.
-When the number of instances per V Series node exceeds the max instances specified in this field, increase the number in the Max Instances to Launch.
-When additional V Series nodes are launched, GigaVUE-FM rebalances the instances assigned to the nodes.
-This can result in a brief interruption of traffic.
-Tunnel MTU The Maximum Transmission Unit (MTU) on the outgoing VXLAN tunnel endpoints of the GigaVUE V Series node when a monitoring session is deployed.
-The default value is 1450.
+The GigaVUE-FM will delete the nodes if they are idle for over 15 minutes.